MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-to-business-central.md

 This topic provides an overview of how to upgrade to [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
 The upgrade process depends on different factors, such as the version of [!INCLUDE[navnow](../developer/includes/navnow_md.md)] that you are upgrading from, and the degree to which your solution differs from the standard version of [!INCLUDE[navnow](../developer/includes/navnow_md.md)].
 The mains tasks range from converting the database to upgrading application code and data.

-Use the following table to determine the procedures that you must complete for your upgrade scenario.
+Use the following table to determine the procedures that you must complete for your upgrade scenario:

 |  Scenario  |  Procedures  |
 |------------|--------------|